 Political fragmentation in the Third Intermediate Period (circa 1077–332 BCE) reduced centralized control, yet Elephantine continued to function as a religious and military site.
 In the Late Period, especially under Psamtik I and Necho II, Elephantine saw renewed fortification efforts and temple restorations, coinciding with Egypt’s defensive posture against growing foreign threats.
 Aramaic papyri from this period attest to the presence of a Jewish military colony stationed at Elephantine by at least the 6th century BCE under Persian administration, illustrating its multicultural and strategic character.

-The Temple of Satet was totally renovated by the Theban king Intef III, towards the end of the First Intermediate period, in the early Eleventh Dynasty.
+The Temple of Satet was totally renovated (circa 2050 BCE) by the Theban king Intef III, the third pharaoh of the Eleventh Dynasty of Egypt, towards the end of the First Intermediate period.
 The central chapel was left at its original place between the three natural boulders.
 The hall which stood in front of the chapel was paved and decorated with limestone slabs for the first time.

 circa 1550-1077 BCE